afrendeiro/afrendeiro.github.io/research.md

 We performed ChIP-seq on two antagonist transcription factors (E2F1 and E2F7) involved in the control of cell cycle progression that have been shown to have differential patterns of regulation in mitotic and endocycling cell cycle modes.
 We set ourselves to perform an initial functional study of H3K79me in *Oikopleura* though Dot1 inhibition in developmental stages employing different cell cycle modes.

+![*Oikopleura dioica* employs various types of cell cycle during its life cycle][lifeCycle]

+![We're interested in the molecular mechanisms leading to the transition between cell cycle modes][cellCycle]

 ---

 ## Evolution of the eumetazoan regulatory landscape: epigenetics, chromatin modifications and regulatory elements in *Nematostella vectensis*